r-fameli/r-fameli.github.io/src/content/blog/job-search.md

 - Preparing for interviews (so you can succeed once you actually get them)

 _Note_: I did not use AI to write this post.
-The only thing I have to promote is a github repository that is free to use if you find it helpful :)
+The only thing I have to promote is a GitHub repository that is free to use if you find it helpful :)

 ## Building and Tailoring Your Resume